An Exploration of Default Images in Text-to-Image Generation: Discussion

 What does \textit{`absolute ownership'}, \textit{`nallopand'}, or a \textit{`protruding goofus'} look like?
-Humans could, after some thinking, come up with some image for these abstract concepts.
+Humans could, perhaps, imagine some creative imagery for these abstract concepts and lexical inventions.
 However, machines struggle to produce a result (cf. \autoref{fig:teaser}).
 This is not surprising, given that these terms were likely not part of the TTI models' training data.
-While polysemia and ambiguity will likely continue to be an issue in the alignment of TTI models with human intent (consider, for instance, the prompt \textit{``a dog sitting in front of a bank''}), default images are a different phenomenon -- a type of image that appears in response to prompts that are not understood by the model.
+While polysemia and ambiguity will likely continue to be an issue in the alignment of TTI models with human intent (consider, for instance, the polysemous prompt \textit{``a plant on a bank''}), default images are a different phenomenon -- a type of image that appears in response to prompts that are not understood by the model, revealing a misalignment between model and human intent.

-\citeauthor{daras2022} suspected that TTI models have developed a `secret language', and experimented with how gibberish prompts are understood by the model \cite{daras2022}.
-Their hypothesis was that DALL-E 2 had made `hidden' associations between certain terms in text prompts and concepts in images, such as `\textit{Apoploe vesrreaitais}' meaning `bird'. \citeauthor{daras2022} found that these terms often produced consistent results in isolation but also sometimes in combination with other terms in prompts.
-A similar situation can be found in our work, where some input prompts reliably sample from the same region in latent space.
+\citeauthor{daras2022} experimented with how gibberish prompts are understood by the model and suspected that TTI models have developed a `secret language' \cite{daras2022}.
+Their hypothesis was that DALL-E 2 had made `hidden' associations between certain terms in text prompts and concepts in images, such as `\textit{Apoploe vesrreaitais}' meaning \textit{`bird'}. \citeauthor{daras2022} found that these terms often produced consistent results in isolation but also sometimes in combination with other terms in prompts.
+Our work is similar in that some input prompts reliably sample from the same region in latent space.
+We found that with prompts that include both known and unknown terms, the model often generates images from known terms, omitting unknown terms.
+However, when Midjourney does not ignore unknown terms, it may generate images sharing visual motifs with default images.
 However, unlike in a `secret language', this is not a one-to-one mapping between prompt and resulting image.
-In our case, several unrelated prompts can produce the same default image, as demonstrated in \autoref{fig:examples-variations}.
+In our case, several unrelated prompts can produce variations of the same default image, as demonstrated in \autoref{fig:screenshot}.

-Because it is often not clear why the model produced a certain default image, the problem of default images touches on research in the field of interpretability and Explainable AI (XAI).
-In a sense, the default image -- currently -- is the mechanism of the TTI system to let the user know that the prompt is not understood.
-Future work could investigate how a user should be alerted about such prompts, e.g. by designing user interfaces that provide feedback to the user about which parts of the prompt was not understood.
-Such a solution could help to write better prompts, reducing the appearance of the default images, and thus saving time in the process of prompt engineering.
-The reduction of both the real and the perceived occurrence of default images would help in producing results that are more satisfying to human perception.